 Contemporary research and theories of the interrelations of perceptual and motor processes.
 Content will be drawn from the literatures of experimental psychology, neurophysiology and human factors.
 Animal models and computational algorithms will be considered when applicable, with primary emphasis on implications for human performance.
 Laboratory research required.
 Prerequisites: PSY 230 or BIO 210; PSY 301, or permission.
 Same as SPM 485.
 Owens

 The historical origins of contemporary psychology in European philosophy, physiology and biology and subsequent development of the schools of structuralism, functionalism, Gestalt, behaviorism and psychoanalysis.
-Emphasis on identifying the goals, implicit assumptions and potential contribution of scientific psychology.
+Emphasis on identifying the goals, implicit assumptions and potential contributions of scientific psychology.
 Prerequisite: Senior psychology major status or permission of instructor.
 Same as SPM/STS 489.
-Owens, Petrusz
+Owens, Anderson

 Independent study under the direction of the Psychology staff.
 Permission of chairperson required.